-

 Partisan Spirituality

 Have you ever been part of a congregation that began to internally debate a matter of scripture?
 I’m not talking about a few people discussing a small disagreement.
 I mean speakers representing different sides of an issue actually standing before the congregation having a moderated debate.
-I’m talking about the type of setting where supporters Continue reading
+I’m talking about the type of setting where supporters of each idea will sit on the opposite sides of the auditorium.
+It’s been years now, but I have.
+And it’s not pretty.
+Worse, it’s not productive.
+I recently touched on this topic in a sermon I gave at my congregation about doctrinal integrity (which… Continue reading

 -